-The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on XX June 2020.
+The Final Statement of Accounts was authorised for issue by the Chief Finance Officer on 30 November 2020.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provide information about conditions existing at 31 March 2020, the figures in the financial statements and notes should be adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provide information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.